justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Shared Objects

 Cyclone allocates new objects using the current thread's local stack.
-This is efficient for single-threaded code but causes problems when an object must be used by other threads.
-An object on another thread's stack could be overwritten or moved at any time, leading to undefined behavior.
-The solution is Shared Objects.
-A shared object is an object located in a section of memory available for use by any thread.
+This is efficient for single-threaded code but makes it difficult to use an object from another thread.
+An object on a local stack could be overwritten or moved at any time, leading to undefined behavior.
+The solution is to guarantee an object is located in a section of memory available for use by any thread.
+We call these shared objects.

 Note that concurrency primitives must still be used to safely coordinate access to shared objects!